INVESTMENT OPTIONS TO REACH YOUR IDEAL RETIREMENT

 Market Linked CDs

 The terms of a note, defined by the lender and borrower, should contain all terms of the loan and repayment.
-Some of those terms cover items like: the principal amount, interest owed, the parties involved with the note, the date, the terms of repayment, the payment schedule, and the maturity date.
+Some of those terms cover items such as: the principal amount, interest owed, the parties involved with the note, the date, the terms of repayment, the payment schedule, and the maturity date.

 Sometimes, provisions are included concerning the payee’s rights in the event of a default, which may include foreclosure of the borrower’s assets.
-Provident Trust Group does not review, vet or set the terms of promissory notes that are held in client accounts.
-Promissory notes may be secured, or unsecured:
+Provident Trust Group does not review, vet, or set the terms of promissory notes that are held in client accounts.
+Promissory notes may be secured or unsecured:

 TAX LIENS / DEEDS

 A tax lien is a lien imposed on property to secure the payment of taxes.
-Tax liens may be imposed for delinquent taxes owned on real property or personal property, or as a result of failure to pay income taxes or other taxes.
+Tax liens may be imposed for delinquent taxes owed on real property or personal property, or as a result of failure to pay income taxes or other taxes.
 They are imposed by the county in which the property is located.
 Some states don’t offer tax liens, but offer tax deeds instead.
 A tax deed sale is a governmental sale of real estate to cover nonpayment of taxes.

 Provident Trust Group can typically hold investments in U.S. based companies whose holdings include foreign investments, and may hold foreign property, if the asset can be valued annually in U.S. dollars.
-Foreign assets are reviewed on a case by case basis to determine if Provident Trust Group can custody the asset.
+Foreign assets are reviewed on a case by case basis to determine if Provident Trust Group can hold the asset.